-You can figure out which color glasses to gravitate towards by first assessing your skin tone, which will be either warm, cool, or neutral.
-Warm people have green or yellow undertones.
-If you have olive skin you will fall into this category.
-If you are able to see your veins through your skin they will appear greenish if you are Warm.
-If they appear blueish, then you are most likely a Cool person.
-When you slice the color wheel (below) in half, horizontally; the top half will be the warmer colors and the bottom half will be the cooler colors.
-If you have hazel eyes, that's a good sign you are Neutral.
-In which case, you should choose glasses in more muted colors; saturated shades like electric blue and lime green can overwhelm your neutral skin tone.
+You can figure out which color glasses to gravitate towards by first assessing your skin tone, which will be either Warm, Cool, or Neutral.
+Warm skin has green or yellow undertones; if your skin is olive, you’ll fall into this category.
+If you can see your veins through your skin, they will appear greenish if you are Warm.
+If they appear bluish, then your skin tone is most likely Cool.
+When you divide the color wheel below horizontally, the top half will be the warmer colors and the bottom will be the cooler colors.
+If your eyes are hazel, that's a good sign your skin tone is Neutral, so choose glasses in more muted colors; a saturated shade like electric blue or lime green can overwhelm your neutral skin tone.

-If we take a closer look at the color wheel, developed by Sir Isaac Newton in 1666, it starts with the primary colors (red, yellow, and blue) and expands to include their secondary and tertiary complementary and contrasting colors.
-In order to achieve harmony with your outfit and your glasses, you can choose from these tactics:
+A closer look at the color wheel developed by Sir Isaac Newton in 1666 reveals the primary colors to begin with (red, yellow, and blue), expanding to include their secondary and tertiary complementary and contrasting colors.
+Follow these strategies to achieve harmony between your outfit and your glasses:

 Many of us only have one current pair of glasses at a time, so it may be less about following trends or matching outfits and more about finding a tried and true that pair that will make you look great no matter what you wear.
 If that's the case, check out our

 best-selling eyeglasses, where you can find the timeless styles that have been popular for good reason.
 Whether you choose a Ray-Ban Clubmaster or a classy pair from Persol, you can pick an uncommon color in a classic style for a simple way to make the look your own.